Are you experiencing burnout? Ask yourself these questions:

 We Can Help

 As part of our Physician/Provider Well Being Resources, we offer solutions for reducing burnout such as how physicians and providers can build resiliency, peer coaching, a WorkLife Concierge service and consulting for healthcare organizations to help manage the levels of stress in your organization.
-For more information give us a call at 877.731.3949.
+Access your Well Being Resources through your VITAL WorkLife App or call 877.731.3949.

 Rosin, Tamara.
 Hospitals are Getting Physician Burnout and Engagement All Wrong-Here’s Why.
 Berkeley University of California-Psychology March, 2017.